JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 \subsection{Extinction}

 In Section \ref{sec:extinction_map}, we created an extinction map of Sgr B2 using the recombination line ratio.
-By comparing the extinction map with the existing mm and cm maps \citep[e.g.][]{ginsburg_distributed_2018, heywood_128_2022, meng_physical_2022}, we find that the majority of the cloud seen with ALMA and VLA is extremely embedded behind a thick screen of $A_V>130$.
-The absence of measurements in the extinction map imply either an extinction $A_V>130$ or that no extended recombination line emission is present.
-There are several regions in the cloud where extended radio emission is seen, but no extinction is measured.
-For example, \cite{meng_physical_2019} reports extended free-free emission in Sgr B2 DS.
-The corresponding region in the extinction map in Figure \ref{fig:extinction_bra} appears to have very low extinction.
+The absence of measurements in the \rf{JWST-based} extinction map impl\rrr{ies} either an extinction $A_V\gtrsim$ \rf{100} or that no extended recombination line emission is present. \rf{The blue shaded regions in Figure \ref{fig:extinction_bra} show the extent of the free-free emission traced with 6\ghz VLA observations \citep{meng_physical_2019}.
+Thus, the blue-on-white shaded regions can be interpreted as $A_V\gtrsim$ 100, while the purely white regions do not provide any information on extinction.
+Further interpretations on the locations of high extinction regions can be done by identifying compact dust emission (see locations of ALMA-detected YSOs in Figure \ref{fig:HII_cand_asymmetry}).} By comparing the extinction map with the existing mm and cm maps \citep[e.g.][]{ginsburg_distributed_2018, heywood_128_2022, meng_physical_2022}, we find that the majority of the cloud seen with ALMA and VLA is extremely embedded behind a thick screen of $A_V\gtrsim$ \rf{100}.

+\rf{We caution the reader that the JWST-measured extinction does not necessarily trace the cm-detected free-free emission.}.
+For example, \cite{meng_physical_2019} reports extended free-free emission in Sgr B2 DS and the corresponding region in the extinction map in Figure \ref{fig:extinction_bra} appears to have very low extinction.
 Based on the morphology of the features in the two data sets, they are likely to be distinct, with the JWST-observed wisps existing in the foreground of Sgr B2 DS.

-The rapid change in the observed extinction in the upper left part of the map suggests that the background extended emission located at the very top of the image becomes completely extincted by the dense cloud.
+The rapid change in the observed extinction in the \rr{lower} left part of the map suggests that the background extended emission located at the very \rrr{edge} of the image becomes completely \rr{extinguished} by the dense cloud.
 As mentioned above, the apparent lower extinction is the product of foreground emission on top of the star-forming ridge Sgr B2 DS.
 This feature is discussed further in Section \ref{sec:sharp_edge}.